-In 1984, The Peregrine Fund consolidated its operations and established the World Center for Birds of Prey on a scenic hilltop in Boise, Idaho.
+In 1984, The Peregrine Fund consolidated its operations in New York and Colorado and established the World Center for Birds of Prey on a scenic hilltop in Boise, Idaho.
 The 580-acre campus consists of:

-The center’s research facilities are designed to enhance the health, reproduction, and reintroduction efforts of endangered species and to collect information about the general biology of raptors.
+Our research facilities are designed to enhance the health, reproduction, and reintroduction efforts of endangered species and to collect information about the general biology of raptors.
 The science is focused on understanding how diet, aging, and environment affect the health, growth, reproduction and lifespan of the birds.
-The organization’s propagation program played a critical role in the successful recovery of the Peregrine Falcon, which was removed from the U.S. Endangered Species List in 1999.
+Our propagation program played a critical role in the successful recovery of the Peregrine Falcon, which was removed from the U.S. Endangered Species List in 1999.

-The organization currently breeds endangered California Condors and Aplomado Falcons at the World Center for Birds of Prey.
-The condors are released to the wild in northern Arizona; Aplomado Falcon chicks are released to the wild in Texas and New Mexico.
-Captive birds in the breeding facility are monitored by video, which allows the collection of detailed behavioral information.
+The World Center for Birds of Prey is home to the world's largest flock of captive California Condors.
+Condors produced at our breeding facility are released to the wild in northern Arizona.
+Captive birds are monitored by video, which allows the collection of detailed behavioral information.
 Studies on disease, contaminants, nutrition, and genetics help biologists evaluate problems facing birds in the wild.

-The Peregrine Fund made the world of birds of prey more accessible to the public at the Velma Morrison Interpretive Center, established in 1994.
+The Peregrine Fund makes the world of birds of prey accessible to the public at the Velma Morrison Interpretive Center, established in 1994.
 The facility features interactive displays, multi-media shows, and live demonstrations with hawks, falcons, eagles and owls.
-Visitors may observe live California Condors, a Harpy Eagle and other birds of prey.
+Visitors may observe live California Condors and other birds of prey.
 The environmental education program has three components: general public, school-endorsed programs, and outreach.
 All three use live raptors as an avenue for promoting conservation of birds of prey and their habitat.
 The interpretive center draws approximately 30,000 visitors annually.

-Completed in 2002, the Gerald D. and Kathryn S. Herrick Collections Building provides space for The Peregrine Fund’s research library, scientific specimen collections, and the Archives of Falconry.
+Completed in 2002, the Gerald D. and Kathryn S. Herrick Collections Building houses our research library, scientific specimen collections, and the Archives of Falconry.

 The Research Library collections include more than 20,000 books and monographs and full or partial runs of more than 1,400 technical journals and conservation magazines, newsletters, videos, CDs and maps.
 The library’s Global Raptor Information Network (GRIN) is an online service that provides encyclopedia-style species accounts of diurnal hawks, eagles and falcons, connects raptor researchers and conservation organizations through a global communications network, and posts information on research findings and raptor conservation issues.
 The library’s specimen collections include more than 13,000 eggshells and nearly 300 avian study skins for use by researchers.